1975 Omaha tornado outbreak: Omaha, Nebraska

-A destructive tornado – at the time the costliest in U.S. history – impacted residential areas of west-central Omaha on the afternoon of May 6, tracking primarily south to north along 72nd Street.
+This large and destructive tornado – at the time the costliest in U.S. history – impacted residential areas of west-central Omaha on the afternoon of May 6, tracking primarily south to north along 72nd Street.
 During the afternoon and evening, a tornado watch was in effect for parts of eastern Nebraska.
 Tornadoes were reported near several Nebraska communities during the early afternoon.
 The National Weather Service forecast office in Omaha issued two severe thunderstorm warnings for Douglas County, Nebraska, including the Omaha area, during the afternoon of May 6.
 Teams of storm spotters associated with the National Weather Service and Offutt Air Force Base were deployed following the watch and warning issuances between around 1–2 p.m.
 At 4:09 p.m., a volunteer storm spotter reported an emerging funnel cloud northwest of Springfield, Nebraska.
 Tornado sirens were activated for Sarpy County, Nebraska, following the report.
 Additional reports of funnel clouds and the appearance of a hook echo on weather radar prompted the Omaha office to issue a pre-prepared tornado warning for Sarpy and eastern Douglas counties in Nebraska and western Pottawattamie County in Iowa at 4:14 p.m.

 The first confirmations of a tornado touching down were reported at around 4:29 p.m., leading to the activation of tornado sirens in Omaha.
 The Storm Data publication for May 1975 indicates that the tornado touched down slightly later at around 4:33 p.m.
 This gave a nearly four hour leadtime between issuance of the tornado watch and tornado occurrence, and over an hour leadtime for the tornado warning.
 The tornado's path began in a largely rural area near the intersection of Nebraska Highway 370 and 132nd Street in northern Sarpy County.
 The first homes destroyed by the tornado were hit at around 4:35 p.m.
 Following initial reports of damage near the intersection of 96th and Q streets, Nebraska governor J. James Exon activated the Nebraska Army National Guard.
 Moving northeast, the tornado struck parts of northwestern Ralston, damaging neighborhoods and businesses near 84th and L streets.
 Large airborne debris was observed near 72nd and L streets.
 2×4s were reported falling from the sky over Omaha ahead of the tornado.
 The Wentworth Apartments, the largest apartment complex in the Omaha area at the time, sustained severe damage with 70 percent of the complex's buildings destroyed.
 Parts of the roof of Ralston High School were peeled away by the twister.